anis-mimi/retraTest/source/_posts/Popular A.I and Robot.md

 ## What about the humanoids?

 We 1st met Sophia from Hanson Robotics back in 2016.
 Her kinda-human encounter straddles the border between outstanding and nightmarish.
 This season, the bot received a body that can take actual guidelines.
-They’re precarious rather than particularly useful, but she took steps.
+They're precarious rather than particularly useful, but she took steps.
 Even now, watching her wobble produces Sophia's viability as an individual robot appear like it's decades apart.

 ### SOPHIA